connergdavis/secure-ubuntu-server/index.md

 &#9745; **Login with SSH key**

 ### **Why...**
 **Login with SSH key**?
-SSH keys are 256 bits, longer than most passwords, and do not need to be sent to the server like a password. **However, anyone who can read the private key file can login.** Secure these files, and the machine(s) storing them!
+SSH keys are 256 bits, longer than most passwords, and do not need to be sent to the server like a password. **However, anyone who can read the private key file can login.** Secure these files, and the machine(s) storing them! **SSH keys can also be secured by a password, creating another layer.**

 *Note: `id_some`, `id_some.pub`, and `config` all belong on local machine.
 Server only needs `authorized_keys`.*